EPPO Alert List – Gymnandrosoma aurantianum (Lepidoptera: Tortricidae)

 TortAI: Tortricids of Agricultural Importance, USDA APHIS ITP - Bugwood.org

 G. aurantianum was first described in Brazil in 1915, and is reported to occur in most citrus-growing states (however, few details could be found about the situation of individual Brazilian states).
-So far, G. aurantianum has only been reported in Central America, the Caribbean and South America.
+So far, G. aurantianum has only been reported in the Americas.

-Central America and the Caribbean: Costa Rica, Dominican Republic, Haiti, Nicaragua, Puerto Rico, Trinidad and Tobago.
+Central America and the Caribbean: Costa Rica, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, Panama, Puerto Rico, Trinidad and Tobago.

 On which plants

 G. aurantianum is polyphagous and its larvae can feed on many fruit crops such as: Annona cherimola, A. squamosa, Averrhoa carambola, Citrus spp.
 (C. reticulata, C. sinensis, C. paradisi), Cocos nucifera, Eriobotrya japonica, Litchi chinensis, Macadamia integrifolia, Musa, Prunus persica, Psidium guajava, Punica granatum, Theobroma cacao.
 G. aurantianum can also be found on various native fruiting plants growing in tropical forests.